Methodology

 To report against Ofsted inspection judgements, we match the early years census data and the school census data to Ofsted inspection judgements.

-Ofsted provided us with the latest outcomes of early years inspections up to 31 January 2022.
+Ofsted provided us with the latest outcomes of early years inspections up to 31 January 2024.
+For private, voluntary and independent (PVI) providers (including childminders), this data was matched with early years census data.
 Common variables between the early years census and Ofsted’s outcomes of early years inspections dataset are LA identifier, provider name, and Ofsted unique reference number (URN).
 There are inconsistencies between data on provider name on the early years census and Ofsted’s outcomes dataset, which made it difficult to use this variable for matching purposes.
 Matching was carried out using LA number and Ofsted early years URN only.

 Where a match could not be found between the early years census and Ofsted’s outcomes of early years inspections dataset, the relevant cases were then matched to the outcomes of school inspections dataset, again using the Ofsted URN.
 The outcomes of school inspections dataset was used because some early years providers return a school’s URN rather than an early years URN because the early years provision is run under the auspices of the governing body of the school and therefore fall under the school’s registration.
-In such cases, we used the early years foundation stage (EYFS) inspection judgement.
-If no EYFS inspection rating was reported, then we used the school’s overall effectiveness judgement.
+In such cases, we used the early years provision inspection judgement.
+If no early years provision inspection rating was reported, then we used the school’s overall effectiveness judgement.

-Independent schools are inspected by either Ofsted, the Independent Schools Inspectorate, or the School Inspection Service; therefore, some of these providers were listed under the ‘No match’ category.
+Independent schools, as reported in the early years census, are inspected by either Ofsted, the Independent Schools Inspectorate, or the School Inspection Service; therefore, some of these providers were listed under the ‘No match’ category when a school had not been inspected by Ofsted.
 Where the school was inspected by Ofsted and a match was found, we used the relevant inspection judgement for these schools.

 Inspections ratings from private, voluntary, and independent providers were combined with those from state-funded schools to produce the tables.